Skip to main content

 How Do Lifestyle Factors Affect Specific Protocols?

-High-quality sleep is particularly important, as the natural pulse of release is strongest during deep sleep.
+High-quality sleep is particularly important, as the natural pulse of growth hormone release is strongest during deep sleep.
 Therefore, a patient’s sleep hygiene can directly impact the results of this therapy.
 Similarly, for men on a post-TRT or fertility-stimulating protocol involving medications like Clomid and Gonadorelin, the aim is to restart the endogenous production of testosterone.
 Lifestyle factors that support the HPG axis, such as stress reduction and adequate nutrition, can significantly aid in this process.

 The following table illustrates how specific lifestyle factors can influence the efficacy of common hormonal optimization protocols: